comp110-lytle/comp110/site/exercises/battleship.md

 Then, begin the game loop `while` the user still has turns left to play _and_ the user hasn't won yet, you will want to do the following:

 1. Print the current turn number in a format such as `=== Turn 1/5 ===`
-2. Prompt the user for a row and column guess, relying on your functions `input_guess` to obtain a guess within the proper bounds.
+2. Prompt the user for a row and column guess, relying on your function `input_guess` to obtain a guess within the proper bounds.
 3. Verify the user's guess using `correct_guess`.
 4. Codify the emoji results of the user's guess by making use of your `print_grid` function.
 4. If the user's guess is correct, the user has won!
 Print `Hit!` and `You won in N/6 turns!` where N is replaced with the number of guesses it took.
 End the loop by updating the appropriate variables.